Vedanta: Vishishtadvaita Vedanta

 Vishishtadvaita, propounded by Ramanuja (11–12th century), asserts that Jīvatman (human souls) and Brahman (as Vishnu) are different, a difference that is never transcended.
 With this qualification, Ramanuja also affirmed monism by saying that there is unity of all souls and that the individual soul has the potential to realize identity with the Brahman.
 Vishishtadvaita is a qualified non-dualistic school of Vedanta and like Advaita, begins by assuming that all souls can hope for and achieve the state of blissful liberation.
+Such liberation consists of attaining a 'perfected spiritual body' in Vishnu's abode, Vaikuntha.
 On the relation between the Brahman and the world of matter (Prakriti), Vishishtadvaita states both are two different absolutes, both metaphysically true and real, neither is false or illusive, and that saguna Brahman with attributes is also real.
 Ramanuja states that God, like man, has both soul and body, and the world of matter is the glory of God's body.
 The path to Brahman (Vishnu), according to Ramanuja, is devotion to godliness and constant remembrance of the beauty and love of the personal god (bhakti of saguna Brahman).

 Dvaita

 Tattvavada, propounded by Madhvacharya (13th century), is based on the premise of realism or realistic point of view.
 The term Dvaita, which means dualism, was later applied to Madhvacharya's philosophy.
 Atman (soul) and Brahman (as Vishnu) are understood as two completely different entities.
 Brahman is the creator of the universe, perfect in knowledge, perfect in knowing, perfect in its power, and distinct from souls, distinct from matter.
 (Note: The concept of Brahman in Dvaita Vedanta is so similar to the monotheistic eternal God, that some early colonial–era Indologists such as George Abraham Grierson suggested Madhva was influenced by early Christians who migrated to India, but later scholarship has rejected this theory.)
 In Dvaita Vedanta, an individual soul must feel attraction, love, attachment and complete devotional surrender to Vishnu for salvation, and it is only His grace that leads to redemption and salvation.
+Once liberated, souls reach the abode of Vishnu, Vaikuntha, with each soul experiencing a unique amount of bliss.
 Madhva believed that some souls are eternally doomed and damned, a view not found in Advaita and Vishishtadvaita Vedanta.
 While the Vishishtadvaita Vedanta asserted "qualitative monism and quantitative pluralism of souls", Madhva asserted both "qualitative and quantitative pluralism of souls".